×

 When we asked people about industries and career opportunities in Manila, they reponded:

 "Foreigners often find work in Manila in a variety of industries, such as hospitality, teaching, IT, finance, and marketing.
 Many foreigners also work as English language instructors, providing language instruction to students of all ages.
 Additionally, there are many opportunities for foreigners to work in the medical field, such as nurses, doctors, and medical technicians.
-Other popular jobs for foreigners include working in the tourism industry, as tour guides, or in the retail sector, as sales associates," explained one expat living in Manila, Philippines.
+Other popular jobs for foreigners include working in the tourism industry, as tour guides, or in the retail sector, as sales associates," commented one expat who made the move to Manila.

 What is life like in Manila?